SixArm/rust-quick-guide/doc/topics/helix-text-editor/index.md

 <https://helix-editor.com/>

 Helix is terminal-based text editor written in Rust, with excellent capabilities for programming in Rust.
-Helix is inpsired by Neovim and Kakoune, and is similar in ways to vim, emacs, and nano.
+Helix is inspired by Neovim and Kakoune, and is similar in ways to vim, emacs, and nano.

 Key benefits: